 Jack Regan is a partner in the firm’s Litigation/Controversy Department and a member of the Intellectual Property Litigation, International Litigation and Business Trial Practice Groups.
-He is the co-chair of the firm's Pro Bono and Community Service Committee, has chaired the Intellectual Property Litigation Practice Group and recently served as the President of the Boston Bar Association.
+He is the co-chair of the firm's Pro Bono and Community Service Committee, was the original chair of WilmerHale's Intellectual Property Litigation Practice Group and recently served as the President of the Boston Bar Association.
 Mr. Regan joined the firm in 1978.

 Mr. Regan's practice concentrates on pretrial, trial and appellate aspects of intellectual property and commercial litigation in federal and state courts and in administrative agencies.
 He has been involved with a wide range of legal matters relating to patents, trade secrets, computers, copyrights, trade dress, trademarks, contracts, licenses, unfair competition and deceptive trade practices cases.